kamranajabbar/IOT_B2_Q3_Assignment_03/compare_multithreading_multitasking.md

  - Better use of cache storage by utilization of resources.
  - Its enhanced performance by decreased development time.
  - Simultaneous and parallelized occurrence of tasks.

+ ### Multitasking
+ Multitasking refers to execution of multiple tasks. it can take place when someone tries to perform two tasks simultaneously.
+Multitasking is a logical extension of multi programming.
+Multitasking refers to having multiple programs, processes, tasks, threads running at the same time.
+This term is used in modern operating systems when multiple tasks share a common processing resource suc as Memory, CPU etc...